We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 1. Cybersecurity

-Agentic AI enhances security by autonomously monitoring systems for vulnerabilities and responding to threats in real-time, outperforming traditional security measures
+Agentic AI systems enhance cybersecurity by autonomously monitoring for vulnerabilities and responding to threats in real time, outperforming traditional detection and prevention tools.

 2 Portfolio management

-In finance, it can manage investment portfolios by analyzing market data, making buy/sell decisions, and adjusting strategies based on market conditions, thus automating complex financial processes.
+In finance, agentic AI manages investment portfolios by analyzing market data, making buy/sell decisions, and adjusting strategies based on market conditions, thus automating complex financial processes.

 3 Healthcare